 The laboratory worker’s responsibilities include:

-Obtaining required training (e.g. Biosafety, Bloodborne Pathogens) prior to the initiation of laboratory work.
+Obtaining required training (e.g. OSHA Bloodborne Pathogens) prior to the initiation of laboratory work.

 Reading the IBC protocol, emergency and experimental SOPs described in the laboratory-specific biosafety manual.